 NURS U721.
-Quality and Risk Management in Health Systems Leadership (2).
-Application of leadership principles to quality and risk management.
-Emphasis is placed on clinical judgment and decision making skills in illness management, health restoration and risk reduction in prototypic health care problems.
+Quality and Risk Management in Health Systems Leadership (2).).
+Application of the principles of quality improvement and risk management within a healthcare organization.
+The methods, tools, performance measures, and standards to quality and patient safety to implement quality improvement risk management within a healthcare organization will be synthesized.
 Prerequisites: NURS U711, U712.
 Co-requisite: NURS U722.